biijuwa/eckb/docs/heroimages/heroimages.md

 permalink:
 ---

-Getting clicked with a product at the very first sight is heavenly.
-A hero image serves the same experience to the customer.
+Getting clicked with a product on the very first sight is heavenly.
+Don’t you agree?
+It was the enticing product image that triggered the connection.
+Don’t you think?

+A hero image is the main product image that reels any of the customer in.
 Capturing the visitor’s attention and maintaining engagement is what a hero image is best at.

-Creating an enticing hero image, editing, and even deleting when required are all explained in this article.
+In this article we will understand the streps of creating a hero image, editing, and deleting.

 ---